 Here too we venture into sensitive territory, but genomics e biotechnology they are making huge strides to help improve crops and livestock.

-In the present and future of agriculture, gene editing techniques such as CRISPR can create plants resistant to diseases, pests, extreme climatic conditions.
-OR more "generous" crops, which guarantee better harvests.
+In the present and future of agriculture, gene editing techniques such as CRISPR can create plants resistant to diseases, pests, extreme climate conditions.
+OR more “generous” crops, which guarantee better harvests.
 Or even plants with medicinal properties (such as this special purple tomato).

 Of course, you need to proceed carefully, and carefully evaluate the possible health risks.

-There is no future in agriculture without renewable energy
+There is no future in Agriculture without renewable energy

-Last but not least of the "heralds of the future in agriculture" is the contribution of renewable energies, which can help agriculture correct and mitigate its worst "defect": the environmental impact.
+Last but not least of the "standard bearers of the future in agriculture" is the contribution of renewable energy, which can help agriculture correct and mitigate its worst "defect": the environmental impact.

 For example, solar panels can provide energy for irrigation, lighting and other agricultural operations.
 Wind turbines can generate power for farms in windy areas.
-Solar panels can give the boost to greenhouse crops, and even vitality to pastures for the sheep.
+Solar panels can give a boost to greenhouse crops, and even vitality to pastures for the sheep.
 Still, agricultural waste can be converted into biogas, a source of energy.

 Agriculture of the future, to conclude

 Don't worry, though.
-We won't have to learn to speak Klingon or fight with lightsabers: we'll just have to get used to the idea that the salad could come from a skyscraper, the steak from the laboratory around the corner and that our trusted farmer could be a robot with a Diploma in Artificial Intelligence.
+We won't have to learn to speak Klingon or fight with lightsabers: we'll just have to get used to the idea that the salad could come from a skyscraper, the steak from the laboratory around the corner and that our trusted farmer could be a robot with a diploma in artificial intelligence.